-Some core indicators will require a transition phase.
-The SSRC considers that these indicators will present competency and feasibility implementation challenges, and partners will need time to develop adequate capacity.
-The transition phase will allow the necessary time to develop guidance material and deliver training.
-These transition indicators will be implemented on 1 March 2019, and in the meantime, observations will only be noted when producers do not conform (meaning there will be no case of non-conformity for those transition indicators).
+Some core indicators required a transition phase.
+The SSRC considered that these indicators might present competency and feasibility implementation challenges, and partners would need time to develop adequate capacity.
+The transition phase allowed for the necessary time to develop guidance material and deliver training.
+These transition indicators have been implemented on 1 March 2019.

-1 March 2019 will mark the end of the transition period.
-All producers will be assessed against all core and improvement indicators.
+1 March 2019 marked the end of the transition period.
+All producers started being assessed against all core and improvement indicators.